Tampa Bay Buccaneers: John McKay years (1976–1984)

-With four games left in the season, the Bucs needed to win only one of them to make the playoffs.
+With four games left in the season, the Buccaneers needed to win only one of them to make the playoffs.
 In the first, STP was put all over the goal posts in Tampa to prevent the goalposts from being ripped down in the event of a celebration.
-Four blocked kicks later, the Bucs wasted the oily substance, falling to the Minnesota Vikings 23–22.
-STP was wasted again the following week as the Bucs were shut out 14–0 by the Chicago Bears; and in O. J. Simpson's final home game in San Francisco, Tampa Bay lost its third straight attempt to clinch a division title against a 49ers team which came in with a 1–13 record.
-However, in the season finale at home against the Kansas City Chiefs, which was played in the worst downpour in Bucs history, Tampa Bay pulled out a 3–0 victory.
-Finishing with a 10–6 record, the Bucs had their first winning season in franchise history, and won the Central Division in a tiebreaker over the Bears.
-In an upset, the Bucs defeated the Philadelphia Eagles 24–17 in the divisional round of the playoffs.
-Because the Los Angeles Rams defeated the Dallas Cowboys in the other NFC playoff game, the Bucs hosted the NFC Championship Game the following week in Tampa.
-The Bucs lost to the Rams 9–0.
+Four blocked kicks later, the Buccaneers wasted the oily substance, falling to the Minnesota Vikings 23–22.
+STP was wasted again the following week as the Buccaneers were shut out 14–0 by the Chicago Bears; and in O. J. Simpson's final home game in San Francisco, Tampa Bay lost its third straight attempt to clinch a division title against a 49ers team which came in with a 1–13 record.
+However, in the season finale at home against the Kansas City Chiefs, which was played in the worst downpour in Buccaneers history, Tampa Bay pulled out a 3–0 victory.
+Finishing with a 10–6 record, the Buccaneers had their first winning season in franchise history, and won the Central Division in a tiebreaker over the Bears.
+In an upset, the Buccaneers defeated the Philadelphia Eagles 24–17 in the divisional round of the playoffs.
+Because the Los Angeles Rams defeated the Dallas Cowboys in the other NFC playoff game, the Buccaneers hosted the NFC Championship Game the following week in Tampa.
+The Buccaneers lost to the Rams 9–0.
 In their fourth season, the Bucs seemed on the verge of fulfilling McKay's five-year plan.
+The Buccaneers regressed in 1980 and finished with a 5–10–1 mark.

-The Bucs made the playoffs again by winning their division in the 1981 season.
+The Buccaneers made the playoffs again by winning their division in the 1981 season.
 It came down to a thrilling final game at Detroit; the winner would take the Central Division crown and the loser would miss the playoffs.
 The Detroit Lions had not lost at home all season.
-Although the Bucs trailed early, an 84-yard touchdown bomb from QB Williams to WR Kevin House and a fumble recovery for a touchdown by DT David Logan sealed the win for the Bucs.
-In the playoffs, the Cowboys defeated the Bucs, 38–0, in the divisional round.
+Although the Buccaneers trailed early, an 84-yard touchdown bomb from quarterback Williams to wide receiver Kevin House and a fumble recovery for a touchdown by defensive tackle David Logan sealed the win for the Buccaneers.
+In the playoffs, the Cowboys defeated the Buccaneers, 38–0, in the divisional round.
+The loss remains the largest postseason shutout loss in franchise history.

-The 1982 season started 0–3 for the Bucs, before a player's strike shut down the NFL for seven weeks.
-When the league resumed play, the Bucs were nicknamed the "Cardiac Kids" for winning five of their next six games, all in the final moments, to go 5–4 and qualify for the expanded playoff slate.
-In the first round, the Bucs once again faced the Cowboys at Dallas, losing 30–17.
+The 1982 season started 0–3 for the Buccaneers, before a player's strike shut down the NFL for seven weeks.
+When the league resumed play, the Buccaneers were nicknamed the "Cardiac Kids" for winning five of their next six games, all in the final moments, to go 5–4 and qualify for the expanded playoff slate.
+In the first round, the Buccaneers once again faced the Cowboys at Dallas, losing 30–17.
 As it turned out, this would be the last winning regular season under Culverhouse's ownership.